Fans of the seven-slot grille have had a lot to be excited about over the past few years.

 Bottom Line: If a rock-bottom price of admission into Club Jeep is your goal, seek out a base model two-door Wrangler Sport.
 Hey, at least it’ll have a manual transmission.

 It’s difficult to fault any Wrangler or Gladiator, at least when it comes to cool factor and pegging the grin meter.
 The new pickup truck is definitely more expensive but it just oozes personality, especially in Rubicon flavor.
 As a left-field alternative to an SUV or another midsize truck, it is a dandy option.

-Those seeking to get their Jeepy thrills on the trail will forever be best served to buy a two-door Wrangler.
+Those seeking to get their Jeepy thrills on the trail will forever be best served by a 2-door Wrangler.
 With the best mix of off-road measurements and price, it’s tough to beat the thing for out-of-the box capability.
 In fact, it’s tough to believe that such a go-anywhere machine is available right off the showroom floor with a warranty.

 Become an AutoGuide insider.
 Get the latest from the automotive world first by subscribing to our newsletter here.